Sweet 19 Blues (song): Composition

-Release

 The song "Joy", which features vocals by M.C.A.T., is in fact a shortened version to what appears on the CD single of "Sweet 19 Blues"; two additional remixes appeared on it, whilst an original mix was featured on his single "Thunder Party".
 "Joy" was originally on m.c.A.T's fifth studio album Crossover.

+Reception

+Toru Hajima commented; "I think this was the first Japanese hit song that I know of in which the first bar of the opening song began with ♭III (flat third).
+This represents one 'invention' that symbolizes that Tetsuya Komuro is a songwriter who, since the 1990s, has created an era".

+Noritoshi Furuichi commented, "There is something strange about the way that 'absolute' and 'may be' are put together in one sentence."

+Chart performance

+"Sweet 19 Blues" debuted at number two on the Oricon Singles Chart with 101,830 copies sold in its first week.
+It dropped to number four the next week, selling 82,220 copies.
+It dropped to number five on its third week, selling 59,140 copies.
+The single stayed in the top ten one last week, ranking at number nine and selling 53,730 copies.
+"Sweet 19 Blues" ranked at number 64 on the year-end Oricon Singles Chart for 1996.
+The single charted in the top 100 for thirteen weeks, selling a reported total of 452,890 copies.

 Music video

+The original version of the "Sweet 19 Blues" music video was directed by Wataru Takeishi.
 The new version of the video was directed by Kanji Suto.

 Track listing

 Credits and personnel

 Credits are taken from the CD single's liner notes.